 How to Turn On Voice Isolation on iPhone

 Now that you know what voice isolation mode is, you may want to turn it on.
-Here’s how you can turn on the Voice Isolation feature on your iPhone in simple steps.
+Here’s how you can turn on the feature.

-1. To get started, open the Control Center while you’re on a phone call.
-You can swipe from the top right corner to open the Control Center.
+1. Open the Control Center while you’re on a phone call.

 3. On the Menu that appears, select Voice Isolation.
 This will immediately activate the Voice Isolation feature on your iPhone.